LinearSix/qCMS/README.md

 * Copy the q.html file onto your local drive and open it in a browser (preferably Chrome).
 * Add new sections using the sidebar buttons.
-* Edit, delete, duplicate, and transform sections using the controls next to each section.
+* Edit, delete, duplicate, and reorder sections using the controls next to each section.
+* Keep in mind when editing a section's type that data might not match properly.
+IE: Converting a spacer to a header will require text data to be entered afterward.
 * "Save" your work periodically by bookmarking the page.
 * Click "Preview" to view the result.
 * Click "Generate HTML" and copy the resulting HTML code from the pop-up window.